creek-service/basic-kafka-streams-demo/docs/_demo/08-unit-testing.md

 **Warning:** There are certain categories of topology changes that are not backwards compatible with earlier versions of a deployed service, e.g. those that change topic names.
-Creek recommends always naming operators in the Kafka Streams DSL.
-(See the [Kafka Streams docs][kafkaStreams] for more information).
+Creek recommends always naming operators in the Kafka Streams DSL to minimise the chance of unintentional changes to internal topics.
+See the [Kafka Streams docs][kafkaStreams] for more information.
 {: .notice--warning}

 The test compares the topology with the last know topology and fails if they differ.
-If the change is intentional, then the `reverse-service/src/test/resources/kafka/streams/expected_topology.txt` file can be updated to reflect the latest topology.
+If the change is intentional, then the `handle-occurrence-service/src/test/resources/kafka/streams/expected_topology.txt` file can be updated to reflect the latest topology.
 For this tutorial, the file should be updated to contain:

 ```
 Topologies:
    Sub-topology: 0
-    Source: ingest-input (topics: [input])
+    Source: ingest-twitter.tweet.text (topics: [twitter.tweet.text])
-      --> switch
+      --> extract-handles
-    Processor: switch (stores: [])
+    Processor: extract-handles (stores: [])
-      --> egress-output
+      --> egress-twitter.handle.usage
-      <-- ingest-input
+      <-- ingest-twitter.tweet.text
-    Sink: egress-output (topic: output)
+    Sink: egress-twitter.handle.usage (topic: twitter.handle.usage)
-      <-- switch
+      <-- extract-handles
 ```
 [todo]: update the above to %include% the actual expectations file, once include_raw exists.